-Among the many awards and decorations received by General Cotton during his Air Force career are the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Air Force Commendation Medal and the Air Force Achievement Medal.
-He is also the recipient of the NRO Medal of Superior Service.
+Among the many awards and decorations received by General Denker during his Air Force career are the Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal, and Joint Service Commendation Medal.
+He is also the recipient of the NRO Medal of Distinguished Service.

 *Adobe® Reader® is needed to view Adobe PDF files.
 If you don't already have Adobe Reader installed, you may download the current version at www.adobe.com (opens in a new window).